kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 ## Structure of WTFPL 3.0

-In eight concise lines, the WTFPL 3.0 lays out the important provisions of this license.
+In eight concise lines, the WTFPL 3.0 lays out the provisions of this license.

 - Line 1 specifies the name of the license and its abbreviation.
 - Line 2 specifies the version and when this particular version was written.